eirikhanasand/iikg2001/exam/exam22.md

 4. RFC 5280

 ## Question 26
-Requirements that are identified to protect against the destruction of information or the software itself are commonly referred to as
+Requirements that are identified to protect against the destruction of information or the software itself are commonly referred to as<br/>
 Select one alternative:

 1. Confidentiality requirements.